Local New Orleans Computer Classes

 Urban League of Louisiana – Offers Digital Skills training through their Office of Workforce Development on a variety of topics.
 All classes are conducted online and require a working computer and Internet access.
 For more information, including a current schedule of classes, please visit their Tech Hub page.
 You can also email email@example.com or call 504-324-4444.

-YMCA Educational Services (YES!) - The YMCA of Greater New Orleans offers classes for adults at the Main Library.
-YES! provides computer help in addition to adult reading, math, and high school diploma help.
+YMCA Educational Services - The YMCA of Greater New Orleans offers classes for adults at the Main Library.
+YMCA Educational Services provides computer help in addition to adult reading, math, and high school diploma help.
 Please call (504) 596-8642 or email firstname.lastname@example.org.

 Online Trainings and Tutorials